 Twitter is a tricky beast; out of all the social media platforms, it was the one I had the most difficulty with.

 As you may have noticed I can talk for Britain, getting me to shut up is an art form in and of itself, so when confronted with such a limited amount of characters I struggled.
 I’m strict with myself in my fiction and nonfiction writing, reading and re-reading and re-reading again, eliminating every unnecessary word but social media is usually where I am less restrained.
-I see social media as a way to actually connect with people, and my first thoughts were that I couldn’t be my genuine self if I were limiting myself so much.
+I see social media as a way to truly connect with people, and my first thoughts were that I couldn’t be my genuine self if I was limiting myself so much.

 But then I changed the way I looked at Twitter.
 I looked at it as a writing exercise, to try to say something meaningful in just a couple of words or to try to tell a story in a sentence.
 It was a fun exercise, but it didn’t interest anyone other than myself.